nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/changedetectionio.md

 [ChangeDetection.io](https://github.com/dgtlmoon/changedetection.io) is an open-source tool for website change detection.
 It is capable of monitoring HTML and JSON files and can send various types of notifications when a change is detected.

 Using XPath or CSS selectors it is also possible to only watch specific page elements.
-Interactive websites relying heavily on JavaScript can be crawled using a headless Chrome instance which is also deployed on NMaaS together with the base application.
+Interactive websites relying heavily on JavaScript can be crawled using a headless Chrome instance which is also deployed on nmaas together with the base application.

 ## Customizable Parameters

-ChangeDetection.io does not have any parameters that need to be customized during the initial deployment on NMaaS.
+ChangeDetection.io does not have any parameters that need to be customized during the initial deployment on nmaas.

 All configuration is done from the built-in configuration manager accessible once the application is deployed.